MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/command-bar-flyout.md

 > - Adjust the size and position of the element.
 > - Wrap icons in a Viewbox with a Width and Height of 16px.
 >
-> SplitButton is a unique case in that it has extra built-in support for use in CommandBar and CommandBarFlyout.
-When you place a SplitButton inside of an AppBarElementContainer in a CommandBarFlyout, the `SplitButtonCommandBarFlyout` style is applied automatically, allowing your SplitButton to look, act, and feel natural in the CommandBarFlyout.
+> SplitButton is a unique case in that it has a built-in style to support it when placed in a CommandBarFlyout or CommandBar.
+When you place a SplitButton inside of an AppBarElementContainer in a CommandBarFlyout, be sure to apply the `SplitButtonCommandBarFlyout` to ensure that your SplitButton looks, acts, and feels natural in the CommandBarFlyout.

 > [!NOTE]
 > This example shows only the command bar flyout UI, it does not implement any of the commands that are shown.
 For more info about implementing the commands, see [Buttons](buttons.md) and [Command design basics](../basics/commanding-basics.md).